 Of course it wouldn’t be a bodybuilder’s daily routine if we didn’t talk about food.
 In his memoir Arnold recalls his visits with Franco to the local buffet:

-Bodybuiding aside, Aronold was also a successful entrepreneur, and was always on the look out for new opportunities to finance his pasion.
+Bodybuilding aside, Arnold was also a successful entrepreneur, and was always on the look out for new opportunities to finance his passion.
 Starting off with mail-order booklets on training, Arnold and Franco graduated to starting their own construction company, advertising themselves as, “European bricklayers.
 Experts in marble and stone.”